 Eventually Google's 'Immersive View' will let you view the interior of business or location from your phone.
 But so far this feature is still officially "coming soon".

 The downside to Live View is that relies on there being Street View coverage.
 Which is fine in a lot of public places, thanks to Street View's extensive coverage.
 But if you find yourself not covered, AR directions won't be available.

 Apple Maps’ equivalent is called “Look Around,” and since it only launched in late 2019, it’s nowhere near as extensive.
 You’ll only find Look Around spots in major cities in the U.S., U.K., Japan, Ireland, and Canada right now.
-Accessing and navigating this mode is a little different too.
+Accessing and navigating this mode used to be a little different, but things have changed.

 iOS 15 also saw the launch of AR directions, with Apple users able to raise their iPhones to scan nearby buildings to work out exactly where you are — and show you where to go in a real world context.
 It's pretty much identical to how Google Maps does it, if you're already familiar with Google's equivalent.

 With these two changes it means Google Maps and Apple Maps are functionally identical.
 However Google Maps still wins on account of its head start, and the sheer number of locations it's managed to document.
 Still, don't expect Apple Maps to stay on the sidelines for too long.